ValUtils/ValVault/README.md

 `ValVault` contains:

-- `Entry` a custom DataClass to make database compabilty easier that contains all info about an user
+- `Entry` a custom DataClass to make database compatibility easier that contains all info about an user
 - `EncryptedDB` a class to handle the database

 #### Terminal

 `ValVault.terminal` contains the following methods:

-- `init_vault` to setup the Vault and promt the user for the password
+- `init_vault` to setup the Vault and prompt the user for the password
 - `get_auth` provided an `User` get authenticated
 - `get_users` get all usernames
 - `get_aliases` get all alias